Redoudou/Leaseatblock/README.md

 # Lease At Block
-### Lease at Block manages, stores and transfers Rent-stabilized lease into a secured, immutable and traceable blockchain.
+### Lease at Block manages, stores and transfers Rent-stabilized lease into a secured, immutable and traceable blockchain.Ultimately we want to link a rent-sabilized lease with the affordable housing tax incentives that the developer benefited.
+(LIHTC, j51, 421a....)

 [The Gitcoin Virtual Hackathon Decentralized Impact Incubator](https://gitcoin.co/hackathon/onboard/decentralized-impact-incubator/) is an on-line hackathon sponsored by [Blockchain for Social Impact](https://blockchainforsocialimpact.com/).
 From February 18th till March 31st team will develop a product to resolve the United Nation Sustainable Development Goals number 11 :